 As we know, symbolism is the use of symbols to represent ideas or concepts.

 This literary device is FAR from new.
 The history of symbolism dates back to ancient times when primitive cultures used gestures and symbols to communicate.
+I would not expect to see writing with excessive symbolism in serious writing like formal memos.

 - Crown – Symbolzes Monarchy or Meader